-Subsequent to 30 June 2021, a dividend of 4.00 cents per share in the amount of \$10.4 million, including dividends paid to shares anticipated to be issued in respect of vested and exercisable performance rights and contingent acquisition shares, was proposed by the directors.
+Subsequent to 30 June 2022, a dividend of 4.00 cents per share in the amount of \$10.4 million, including dividends paid to shares anticipated to be issued in respect of vested and exercisable performance rights, was proposed by the directors.
 The dividend has not been provided in the financial statements.